President João Goulart holds Football's World Cup.

 2. Poema Renato Guimarães Chantecler

-3. O Trovador de Toledo (L’arlequin de Tolede) Gilda Lopes Odeon
+3. Trovador de Toledo (L’arlequin de Tolede) Gilda Lopes Odeon

 4. Volta por cima Noite Ilustrada Philips